-We shall start with individual student updates on their vector portraits / poster projects (and previous updates).
+We will also look into individual student updates/progress on Assignment #2 – vector portraits / poster projects (and previous updates).
 As always, we will look at a great series of works created by our class.
 I always greatly appreciate the interaction and feedback that everyone continues to share.
 The support and creative insight helps fuel the process.
 It makes us grow, and ask questions about how we can improve.
 Some of our students have integrated the assignment text and verbiage into their process by challenging their compositions and visual arrangements.
 A lot of exciting work is taking place and being produced.
 Forward we go.

-Aside from the production of both a horizontal and traditional vertical poster made in illustrator, students will push the boundaries and application / usage of their portrait imagery. **Did you rewatch the video recording from last weeks class?
-Was it helpful?
+Aside from the production of a vector self-portrait (and both a horizontal and traditional vertical poster) students will explore and push the boundaries and application / usage of their portrait imagery.

-The isolated portraits should be sized at 8.5 X 11 Vertical.
+The isolated portraits should be sized at 8.5 X 11″ Vertical only.
 This makes it easy for use to plug the images into the ZINE lay out. (ill add a template to the our g-drive)